Pir00t/pir00t.github.io/assets/writeups/huntress25_osint.md

 `evelyn.carter@51tjxh.onmicrosoft.com`

 Read through the messages and identify likely BEC of Justin Case's account.
-Comparing his signature in Email 1 vs Email 5, there is a typo-squatted version of th evergate domain:
+Comparing his signature in Email 1 vs Email 5, there is a typo-squatted version of the evergatetitle domain:

 ```
 Original: hxxps://evergatetitle.netlify.app/
 Typo-Squatted: hxxps://evergatetltle.netlify.app/
 ```

-Entering fake details reveals a pop up with a base64 encoded string: `aHR0cHM6Ly9uMHRydXN0eC1ibG9nLm5ldGxpZnkuYXBwLw==` which decodes to:
+Visting this site and entering fake details reveals a pop up with a base64 encoded string: `aHR0cHM6Ly9uMHRydXN0eC1ibG9nLm5ldGxpZnkuYXBwLw==` which decodes to:

 `hxxps://n0trustx-blog.netlify.app/`